TransformingMusicology/mei-tmus/documentation/performance-related.md

     <tabGrp dur="16">
       <note tab.course="2" tab.fret="14" xml:id="note1" />
     </tabGrp>
-    <bend startid="#note1" dis="1" prebend="true">1/2</bend>
+    <pitchInflection startid="#note1" dis="1" prebend="true">1/2</pitchInflection>
 ```
-A release may involve an explicit (parenthetical) repeat of the fret symbol. `@show.fret` may be provided on `bend`, which then refers back to the original fret symbol, or text content may be included if a different symbol is required.
+A release may involve an explicit (parenthetical) repeat of the fret symbol. `@show.fret` may be provided on `<pitchInflection>`, which then refers back to the original fret symbol, or text content may be included if a different symbol is required.
+In the case of a multi-note bend, the notes after the first must refer to the initial note of the bend using `@pitchInflection.startid`.

 #### Two-note, whole-tone bend
 ```